Potopoles/Climate_Model/README.md

-# SW_python
+# Sigma_python
-2D shallow water model on the sphere in Python
+3D atmospheric model on the sphere in Python (with embedded Cython code).
+Vertical coordinates are transformed to sigma coordinates.